A Caregiver’s Guide to Caring for Feet

 How to Properly Clean Your Client’s Feet

-Wash their feet daily with warm water and soap.
+Wash their feet daily with warm soap and water.
 If your client has dry skin, try adding baby oil or mineral oil to their bath water.
 You can also use non-scented moisturizers if your client’s skin is dry.
 Be sure to thoroughly dry their feet especially between their toes.
 If moisture is left behind it can create a breeding ground for fungus.

 How to Correctly Trim Your Client’s Toenails